 The key to Teamfight Tactics’s success

 Autobattlers are definitely the rising trend in the gaming community, and even though lots of gamers are still reserved about the genre, they are exceeding all expectations when it comes to popularity.
-Mix that with well known charm and experience of team Riot, and you’ve got yourself a gem that’s riding the top of the auto-chess popularity wave.
-All they have to do is stick to their well known formula for success while working and we are guaranteed to have another masterpiece worthy of the franchise.
+Mix that with the well-known charm and experience of team Riot, and you’ve got yourself a gem that’s riding the top of the auto-chess popularity wave.
+All they have to do is stick to their well-known formula for success while working and we are guaranteed to have another masterpiece worthy of the franchise.

 Get your strategy game on point now that TFT mobile is here!

-According to the dev’s announcement we should be expecting an increased focus on the player’s strategy, which they ensured by removing some of the more extreme random mechanics.
-This way luck will play less of a role in determining the victor, and hopefully the player with better strategy will win more often than before.
+According to the dev’s announcement, we should be expecting an increased focus on the player’s strategy, which they ensured by removing some of the more extreme random mechanics.
+This way luck will play less of a role in determining the victor, and hopefully, the player with a better strategy will win more often than before.
 It’s all about versatility now, and how quickly you can adapt your strategy to the rapidly changing circumstances.